Razor: Cartridge razors

-Disposable cartridge razors
+Disposable safety razors

-Disposable cartridge razors are highly similar in design to cartridge razors, constructed from inexpensive materials (most commonly injection molded polycarbonate), yet are meant to be wholly disposable after use with no blade sharpening or replacement possible.
+Disposable safety razors are highly similar in design to cartridge razors, constructed from inexpensive materials (most commonly injection molded polycarbonate), yet are meant to be wholly disposable after use with no blade sharpening or replacement possible.
 One device was invented in 1963 by American entertainer and inventor Paul Winchell.

 Lifespan

 Safety razor life may be extended by drying the blades after use.

 Electric razors

-The electric razor (also known as the electric dry shaver) has a rotating or oscillating blade.
-The electric razor usually does not require the use of shaving cream, soap, or water.
+The electric razor (also known as an electric dry shaver) has a rotating or oscillating blade.
+Its use typically does not require the use of shaving cream, soap, or water.
 The razor may be powered by a small DC motor, which is either powered by batteries or mains electricity.
-Many modern ones are powered using rechargeable batteries.
-Alternatively, an electro-mechanical oscillator driven by an AC-energized solenoid may be used.
-Some very early mechanical shavers had no electric motor and had to be powered by hand, for example by pulling a cord to drive a flywheel.
+Many modern-day models are powered using rechargeable batteries.
+Alternatively, some models use an electro-mechanical oscillator driven by an AC-energized solenoid.
+Some early mechanical shavers had no electric motor and had to be powered by hand.

 The first electric razor was invented by John F. O’Rourke in 1898.
 Industrial production of electric razor machines started in 1937 by the US company Remington Rand based on the patent of Jacob Schick from 1928.
 Since 1939 the Dutch company Philips has produced electric razor machines.
 One of the main differences between electric razors is the shaving technology they use.
 Usually, electric shaving machines use several round rotating shaving blades or a horizontally shaver’s foil and cutter block technology.